Mexican Oregano: At a Glance

 A healthy Mexican oregano shrub usually grows around 4 feet high and 4 feet wide.
 Mexican oregano leaves can be harvested all year round.

 About Our Mexican Oregano

-While Mexican oregano is native to Mexico, our Mexican oregano is cultivated in California’s Central Valley.
-By choosing locally grown Mexican oregano we help support American farmers.
-Our California growers dry the herbs soon after harvesting to preserve their freshness.
+Our Mexican oregano is cultivated in Mexico in the states of Chihuahua and Durango.
+Our growers dry the herbs soon after harvesting to preserve their freshness.